Automate4U Logo

 Trust depends on handoff quality

-The agent should not guess at pricing, emergency commitments, or technician availability.
+The agent should not guess at pricing, emergency commitments, access constraints, warranties, or technician availability.
 It should collect context and route decisions with clear ownership.

 The agent should work inside the tools that already run the day.

-The first workflow can connect calls and messages to your CRM, calendar, dispatch board, job management system, notifications, and reporting.
+The first workflow can connect calls and messages to your CRM, calendar, dispatch board, job management system, estimate tracker, property notes, notifications, and reporting.

 Customer channels